john1234brown/pheonix-box/pheonix/BENCHMARK.md

 This benchmark run and test are very optimal.
 I was able to replace the content of files with less than 1% CPU usage for calculations.
 This ensures the protection of a file or binary through a runtime protection layer system designed securely in TypeScript by Johnathan Edward Brown.

-*This is a actual benchmark test provided by me.*
+*This is an actual benchmark test provided by me.*

 ## Computational Statistics

 To further validate the efficiency of this project, we conducted a series of unit tests and analyzed the source code.
-Below are the key computational statistics generated and tested by GitHub Copilot:
+Below are the key computational statistics:

 - **CPU Usage**: Less than 1% during file content replacement operations.
 - **Memory Usage**: Average memory consumption remained below 50MB.